Where is Love Island filmed?

 Ahead of last year’s series, the producers created an outdoor gym, a hot tub and a seating area to accompany the existing (heated) infinity pool.

-What we can assume is that ITV will have had the painters and decorators in to renovate the gaff, meaning that all that funky neon from last year could well have been done away with.
+ITV have had the painters and decorators in to renovate the gaff, but all that funky neon from last year is still alive and well.

 Sadly, though, the villa is privately owned so you can’t rent it for a massive sleepover with all your mates when the Love Island lot move out.